 Heather Hockey’s Farewell

-On Sunday 14th March, we at Riverlands held a delightful farwell service.
+On Sunday 14th March 2021, we at Riverlands Baptist held a delightful farewell service.
 We gave thanks for the various areas that Heather Hockey, and her husband Les, contributed to over 18 years of attending Longford Baptist/Riverlands.
 Les is now with his Lord, and Heather is moving to Queensland to be near family.

 It was lovely to have some of Heather’s friends as part of our congregation, including some from the Neighbours Group that Heather has looked after for many years.

 Various members of our congregation spoke in appreciation of Heather.
-For many years she led a team of caterers for functions held in our church building, and her care for people in general and for those with special dietary needs was often noticed by the participants.
-We even had a poem read to us highlighting some of Les and Heather's exploits!
-Mention was made of all the work and prayer that Heather has put in to the Samaritan's Purse Christmas Shoeboxes - "there will be many in heaven who will thank her for bringing them to Jesus".
+For many years she led a team of caterers for functions held in our church building.
+Participants noticed her care for people in general, and for those with special dietary needs.
+We even had a poem read to us highlighting some of Les and Heather’s exploits!
+Heather has also put a lot of prayer and work into the Samaritan’s Purse Christmas Shoeboxes: “There will be many in heaven who will thank her for bringing them to Jesus”.

 Heather spoke of how much God had helped her and Les, and of the help and blessing that many in the church had been, especially as Les’ health deteriorated.